 These interdisciplinary courses are designed for advanced students with demonstrated skills in writing and the analysis of literature and the related arts.
 This course focuses on the practical application of writing theory and process through specialized field experiences and/or community service in the area of written communication and/or the arts.
 Credit toward fulfilling course requirements may also be awarded for interdisciplinary, arts-related field experiences under instructor supervision.
 A minimum of 140 after-school supervised hours are required.
 Students will also be required to complete a cumulative research project and make a formal end-of-course presentation.
 Students must maintain a passing grade in all courses to remain in this program.
+Qualified students take either Advanced Arts Link and Writer Workshop 12 with AP English 12 OR Advanced Arts Link and Writer Workshop 12 with Practicum and AP English 12.

-Prerequisite: Application
+Prerequisite: Application & interview required.

-ADVANCED THEATRE ARTS I
+ADVANCED THEATRE ARTS I\